miklevin/MikeLev.in/_posts/2022-06-13-my-formative-years-at-all-boys-science-summer-camp-integrated-life.md

 ---
 date: 2022-06-13
 title: My Formative Years at All-Boys Science Summer Camp / Integrated Life
-permalink: /blog/my-formative-years-at-all-boys-science-summer-camp-integrated-life/
 headline: Uncovering the Interconnectedness of Life Through Unix and Vim
 description: I'm 51 years old and I advocate for the use of everyday tools such as Linux, Python, vim & git.
 I'm writing this to let you know that if you don't know \*nix, you're behind, as Unix has been an integral part of computing since 1970.
 I've made the journey from hand magic, Dungeons & Dragons, and comic books to teaching these tools and believe that life is interconnected and that we should make the most of our everyday skills.
 keywords: Unix, Linux, Python, Vim, Git, Hand Magic, Dungeons & Dragons, Comic Books, Art, Mobile Devices, Microsoft, Unix Hater's Handbook, Mac, Martin Richards, Douglas McIlroy, Fernando Corbato, Kennith Thompson, Richard Mathew Stallman, Vint Cerf, Tim Berners-Lee, Linux Torvalds, Leo Geurts, Lambert Meertens, Steven Pemberton, Butler Lampson, L. Peter Deutsch,
-categories: python, mac, vim, linux, git, microsoft, unix
+categories: python, microsoft, unix, linux, vim, mac, git
+permalink: /blog/my-formative-years-at-all-boys-science-summer-camp-integrated-life/
 layout: post
 ---

 Wow, it's still only 6:45 AM.
 The early-bird really does catch the worm.
 Get a 7:00 AM livecast in.
 Go set it up so people know it's coming...